cceh/capitularia/doc_src/intro.rst

 RRZK Web Projekt
 ================

-An :ref:`RRZK Web Projekt <webprojekt>` (https://capitularia.uni-koeln.de) is a standard web hosting package offered by RRZK (Regionales Rechenzentrum der Universität zu Köln).
+An :ref:`RRZK Web Projekt <webprojekt>` is a standard web hosting package offered by RRZK (Regionales Rechenzentrum der Universität zu Köln).
+It consists of an Apache web server with PHP and a :ref:`mysql database <mysql>`.

-The :ref:`RRZK Web Projekt <webprojekt>` is a package offered by RRZK and consists of an Apache web server and a :ref:`mysql database <mysql>`.
-Apache runs a Wordpress installation.
-We wrote a Wordpress :ref:`theme <theme>` and :ref:`plugins <plugins>` to add the functionality we needed for our project.
+In the Capitularia Webprojekt (https://capitularia.uni-koeln.de) the Apache web server runs a Wordpress installation.
+We wrote a Wordpress :ref:`theme <theme>` and many :ref:`plugins <plugins>` to add the functionality we needed for our project.

 .. pic:: pic
    :caption: RRZK Webprojekt Components